luukru/Chatbot/README.md

 The best results were achieved using method [X].

 ### Results
+[Show the results: Upload a couple of examples and try to motive why it does or does not work.
+Any future improvements or possible solutions for your chatbot problems should also be added here]

 In the following screenshot, we demonstrate a conversation between ourselves and the CartmanBot.